 Definitions and Basic Concepts

 The radius of a circle is formally defined as the distance from the center of the circle to any point on its circumference.
-It is always a positive value and is a fundamental property used in defining and calculating other attributes of the circle.
+Also, it is always a positive value and is a fundamental property used in defining and calculating other attributes of the circle.
 The radius is often denoted by the letter r.

 The Mathematical Foundation